mariusaarsnes/it2810-webutvikling-h17-prosjekt-4-group-50/README.md

    `git clone https://github.com/IT2810/it2810-webutvikling-h17-prosjekt-4-group-50.git`

+   Install the angular CLI for your terminal in order to be able to build our project with the following command:

+   `npm install @angular/{common,compiler,compiler-cli,core,forms,http,platform-browser,platform-browser-dynamic,platform-server,router,animations}@latest typescript@latest --save`

    Now that you have our project locally navigate to the \website folder and install the dependencies with

    `npm install`